 In most European countries, the COVID-19 curves have flattened and, as a consequence, more and more restrictions are being lifted.
 Some partner organisations have even been able to start up their mobile school sessions again, which is wonderful news!
 However, the opposite is true for our Latin American partners.
-In general, North and South America have been hit the hardest by the pandemic so far and the numbers of infections and deaths keep rising steadily.
+In general, North and South America have been so far and the numbers of infections and deaths keep rising steadily.

 On Wednesday June 10th, 7 mobile school partners from 5 different countries joined us on Zoom to talk about the impact COVID-19 has had on their organisations and their target groups and to exchange challenges and best practices.

 One of the main challenges for all teams is the uncertainty surrounding the COVID-19 pandemic.
 Nobody knows how the situation will evolve, if and when they will be able to start up mobile school sessions again.
 The biggest challenge for all organisations, however, is finding funds to be able to keep going.
 Most financial support the teams receive has been cut or put on hold, since all donors were impacted by COVID-19 as well.